krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 that have proven very valuable in solving economically critical problems in a variety of domains.

 Much of the technical complexity in proving Little’s Law arises from the challenge of relating a time average—measured over a continuous interval—to a sample average over discrete items.
-These fundamentally different types of averages are not directly comparable and require some carefully constructed mathematical machinery to reconcile.
+These fundamentally different types of averages are not directly comparable and require carefully constructed mathematical machinery to reconcile—especially to ensure that all measurements are made within the same consistent frame of reference.

 Examining the journey of its proofs and the generalizations they uncover, reveals a foundational collection of physical and economic laws